-I am a graduate student living and learning in the great state of
+I am a graduate student studying computer science at the

 I have been using OpenBSD in earnest since version 4.6 and for the

 past year have been starting to use ruby more and more in my side